What is International Literacy Day?

 Host a morning tea

 Whether you host one in the office or decide to organise something at home, morning teas are simple to organise and a fantastic way to catch up for a good cause.
-Guests can simply donate on the day and share a bite to eat (COVID-19 restrictions permitted, of course!)
+Guests can simply donate on the day and share a bite to eat.
+Learn more about community fundraising for ChildFund.

 Donate to ChildFund

-For more information on how you can help make a difference in the lives of many vulnerable children around the world, you can check out our current Appeals or learn more about sponsoring a child here.
+For more information on how you can help make a difference in the lives of many children living in poverty around the world, you can check out our current Appeals or learn more about making a monthly donation.